hecatechin1/mx6doc/07-bookmark.md

 ## Switching between bookmark menu and bookmark button

-Other than the bookmark bar, Maxthon6 supports two methods to access bookmark quickly: use the bookmarks menu under the main menu to show the bookmark button.
+Other than the bookmark bar, Maxthon supports two methods to access bookmark quickly: use the bookmarks menu under the main menu to show the bookmark button.
 Once the bookmark button appears at the address bar, the bookmarks option in the main menu will be hidden.

 ![](images/07-03.gif "=85%, 85%")